Customer Experience Analytics - How to Measure and Improve CX.

 Net Promoter Score (NPS)

-Net Promoter Score (NPS) measures customer loyalty by asking how likely people are to recommend your business to others on a scale from 0 to 10.
-In customer experience analytics, it helps gauge overall customer satisfaction, identify areas for improvement, and track customer sentiment changes over time.
+Net Promoter Score (NPS) is a score created by Bain & Company that evaluates customer loyalty and brand appreciation.
+It involves asking asking how likely people are to recommend your business to others on a scale from 0 to 10.
+NPS helps gauge overall customer satisfaction, identify areas for improvement, and track customer sentiment changes over time.

 Customer Effort Score (CES)